Measurement incompatibility in Bayesian multiparameter quantum estimation: Introduction

 Despite significant advances in local QET, the role of measurement incompatibility in Bayesian estimation has received much less attention.
 The general conditions that a Bayesian estimation strategy must satisfy to be optimal were already identified in the aforementioned early works~\cite{Holevo1973,Holevo1973b,helstrom1974noncommuting,helstrom1976quantuum}, including a discrete analogue for hypothesis testing~\cite{Yuen1970,Yuen1975}.
-A generalisation to convex functions has also been proposed~\cite{Coutts2018}. \citet{helstrom1976quantuum} provided examples of how these conditions can be used to verify whether a proposed strategy is indeed optimal.
+A generalisation to convex functions has also been proposed~\cite{Coutts2018}.
+Ref.~\cite{helstrom1976quantuum} provided examples of how these conditions can be used to verify whether a proposed strategy is indeed optimal.
 Reversing this procedure---namely, using the conditions to derive the optimal strategy---is, however, exceedingly challenging, with only a limited number of problems where this can be done analytically.
-For instance, this procedure can be carried out in the simple case of two hypotheses~\cite{brody1996bayesian}.
+For instance, this procedure can be carried out in the simple case of two parameters~\cite{brody1996bayesian}.

-For single-parameter estimation, the fairly broad class of location-isomorphic estimation problems can be optimised exactly~\cite{rubio2024first} and the solution can be shown to satisfy the corresponding optimality conditions.
+For single-parameter estimation, the class of lo\-ca\-tion-iso\-mor\-phic estimation problems can be optimised exactly~\cite{rubio2024first}, and the solution can be shown to satisfy the corresponding optimality conditions.
 This family includes, as a particular case, the optimisation of the standard mean square error---called mean square loss (MSL) in this work---a problem originally solved by Personick~\cite{personick1971application}.
-While Personick made an early attempt to extend this reasoning to the estimation of two parameters~\cite{personick1969thesis}, closed-form solutions based on indirect measurements were subsequently obtained~\cite{Belavkin1973}, and a solution to the problem of estimating two displacement parameters encoded in Gaussian states with Gaussian priors is known~\cite{wang2007}, a general and practical procedure for determining optimal solutions in the Bayesian estimation of multiple parameters has remained elusive for decades.
+While Personick made an early attempt to extend this reasoning to the estimation of two parameters~\cite{personick1969thesis}, closed-form solutions based on indirect measurements were subsequently obtained~\cite{Belavkin1973}, and a solution for the estimation of two displacement parameters in Gaussian states with Gaussian priors is known~\cite{wang2007}, a general and practical procedure for determining optimal solutions in the Bayesian estimation of multiple parameters has remained elusive for decades.